bwindels/exif-parser/README.md

 # Contributions

 I welcome external contributions through pull requests.
-If you do so, please try to refrain from using regular expressions.
-I have a particular distaste for them.
+If you do so, please don't use regular expressions.
+I don't like them, and don't want to maintain a project where they are used.
 Also, when fixing a bug please provide a regression unit test if it makes sense.